 Single Rain Chain

 This type of rain chain is about as simple as it gets.
 All items are available at your local hardware or home improvement stores, such as Home Depot, Lowe's, Ace, or Menards.

 Begin with a minimum of 1/4 inch sized chain and cut to length so that it reaches from the gutter to the ground, with about one foot of chain draping on the ground.

 If you want the modern look or just don't like rust, use a zinc-plated chain.
 It will remain shiny through the ages, as long as the plating is undisturbed.

-Single chains are the worst for effectively directing water downward, but they are the least obtrusive.
+Single chains are not the most effective solution for moving large amounts of water, but they are the least obtrusive.

 02 of 06

 Hammered Copper Rain Cups

-Shining and dancing with light, these copper "inverted umbrella" cups are hand-hammered to lend rich texture to the surface.
-Beyond the visual appeal, these wider types of "chains" do a better job of keeping falling water on the vertical.
+Shining and dancing with light, these copper inverted umbrella cups are hand-hammered to lend rich texture to the surface.
+Beyond the visual appeal, these wider types of chains do a better job of keeping falling water vertical.

 Rain cups can be rather expensive, especially when multiplied several times over to accommodate all downspout areas.
 But they are most likely to elicit murmurs of admiration from your guests.